-Inclusive Port Phillip Indicator

-Participation in Maternal and Child Health services - 2019/20

-2021/22 Target 83-90 %

-- delivery of services and programs for children, young people and their families and caregivers in our City that meet the aspirations of our Every Child, Our Future: Children's Services Policy including: - providing universal and enhanced Maternal and Child Health services as well as family support services to assist parents, carers and families to increase their capacity and capability - planning and support for children's services in the municipality to help all children and young people living in Port Phillip to develop their full potential and minimise the effects of disadvantage - providing high quality Council-run early education and care services - programming and funding to create opportunities for children in their middle years to participate regardless of their background or circumstances

-- providing and enabling childhood, adolescent and adult immunisations to protect from vaccine preventable diseases. - delivery of services and programs including inhome support, community transport and social support that enable people to feel connected and part of their local community and maintain independence as they age, subject to federal aged care reforms - delivery of services and programs that support inclusive and accessible activities including people who identify as LGBTIQ+, people with a disability, people from culturally and linguistically diverse backgrounds, Indigenous backgrounds and people experiencing homelessness - action that addresses the drivers of family violence and all forms of violence against women by tackling gender inequality in our community and organisation, and ensuring our staff are trained in risk assessment for family violence where that is relevant to their role

-- community spaces and facilities that are designed and programmed to be welcoming and accessible for all members of our community and to encourage social connection for all ages, cultures and backgrounds - high-quality sport and recreation infrastructure designed for shared community use that enables people of all ages, backgrounds and abilities to participate, including major projects such as JL Murphy, Lagoon Reserve, North Port Oval, RF Julier, Port Melbourne Netball Courts, Wattie Watson Oval and other sports field lighting and minor recreation infrastructure renewals, subject to available budget funding - a commitment to integrating the principles of universal design in council buildings, streets, public spaces and beaches as part of our ongoing capital works program and advocacy on Victorian Government projects
+- Delivery of services and programs for children, young people and their families and caregivers in our City that meet the aspirations of our Every Child, Our Future: Children's Services Policy including: - Providing universal and enhanced maternal and child health services as well as family support services to assist parents, carers and families to increase their capacity and capability. - Planning and support for children's services in the municipality to help all children and young people living in Port Phillip to develop their full potential and minimise the effects of disadvantage. - o Providing high quality Council-run early education and care services. - Programming and funding to create opportunities for children in their middle years to participate regardless of their background or circumstances. - Providing and enabling childhood, adolescent and adult immunisations to protect from vaccine preventable diseases. - Delivery of services and programs including in-home support, community transport and social support that enable people to feel connected and part of their local community and maintain independence as they age, subject to federal aged care reforms. - Delivery of services and programs that support inclusive and accessible activities including people who identify as LGBTIQ+, people with a disability, people from culturally and linguistically diverse backgrounds, Indigenous backgrounds and people experiencing homelessness. - Action that addresses the drivers of family violence and all forms of violence against women by tackling gender inequality in our community and organisation, and ensuring our staff are trained in risk assessment for family violence where that is relevant to their role. - Community spaces and facilities that are designed and programmed to be welcoming and accessible for all members of our community and to encourage social connection for all ages, cultures and backgrounds. - High-quality sport and recreation infrastructure designed for shared community use that enables people of all ages, backgrounds and abilities to participate, including major projects such as JL Murphy, Lagoon Reserve, North Port Oval, RF Julier, Port Melbourne Netball Courts, Wattie Watson Oval and other sports field lighting and minor recreation infrastructure renewals, subject to available budget funding. - A commitment to work towards universal access through the design of council buildings, streets, public spaces and beaches as part of our ongoing capital works program and advocacy on Victorian Government projects.

-- a new Older Persons Policy by March 2022 to set out the needs and aspirations for older people in our municipality and guide Council's response to major reforms happening in the aged and disability sectors - a third Reconciliation Action Plan that continues our commitment to work with Traditional Owners and local Aboriginal and Torres Strait Islander people to achieve reconciliation - advocacy support to individual clubs within Albert Park who are applying for funding through third parties.
+- A new Older Persons Policy by March 2022 to set out the needs and aspirations for older people in our municipality and guide Council's response to major reforms happening in the aged and disability sectors. - A third Reconciliation Action Plan that continues our commitment to work with the Boonwurrung Traditional Owners and local Aboriginal and Torres Strait Islander people to achieve reconciliation.